Why Veterans Turn to Drugs and Alcohol

 Traumatic events such as combat exposure and multiple deployments can trigger drug or alcohol use, which all too often lead to addiction.

-If a veteran you love is struggling with a drug or alcohol use problem, contact a rehab professional for help finding the right treatment program.
+If a veteran you love is struggling with a drug or alcohol use problem, contact a treatment provider for help finding the right treatment program.

 Veterans and PTSD